 5 gigatons emitted by other industries

 Remove at least 1 gigaton per year by 2025, 3 gigatons by 2030, and 5 gigatons by 2040.

-1.3 metric tons of nature-based carbon removal being tracked
+1.3 million metric tons of nature-based carbon removal being tracked

 Data: Microsoft Carbon Removal